1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/impl/recommended-practices.md

 ### Endorsement and Accreditation Practices

-`Endorsement` and accreditation metadata may provide additional trust signals regarding the quality, recognition, or external validation of a credential.
+`Endorsement` and accreditation metadata, defined by [[[OB-ACCRED-10]]] may provide additional trust signals regarding the quality, recognition, or external validation of a credential.

 `AchivementCredential.endorsement` (As an EndorsementCredential) may communicate support from: